Summer ushers in a whirlwind of summer camps with laughter and songs echoing through the trees.

 Hours are dependent on organizational needs.
 Hours typically total between 40 hours and 50 hours per week and range from 7:30a – 6p Monday through Friday.
 Any hours worked beyond 45 during any single week will be classified as overtime.
 Occasional weekends and/or evenings may be required.

 The wages for this position are $15.00 per hour.

 Benefits include professional development opportunities, unlimited vitamin D, and a steady stream of (mostly funny) stories.

-This Summer Lead Camp Counselor position is open until filled.
-Preference is given to applications received before March 13th, 2020.
+This Summer Lead Camp Counselor position is open until filled, so we encourage you to apply as early as possible.
 Only complete applications will be reviewed.

 Complete the Applicant Info Form: